-Gout attacks quickly, usually at night and most often on your big toe.
+Gout attacks quickly, usually at night and most often in your big toe.
 The pain heightens about eight to 12 hours after onset.
-It can be extremely painful, and the first 24 hours are usually the worst.
+Gout symptoms can be extremely painful, and the first 24 hours are usually the worst.
 A gout attack typically lasts three to 10 days.
-However, the answer to the question “How long does gout last?” is more complicated.
+However, the answer to the common question “How long does gout last?” is more complicated.

 First, you need to know how to define gout, which means you need to see a doctor, at least for the first attack.
 Gout symptoms—swelling of the joint, inflammation, redness, and sore skin—can be associated with other diseases, too.